SriKrishna134/Jetpack_Game./README.md

 3. JavaScript:-

--> Brings interactivity and functionality to your web pages, making them dynamic and responsive to user inputs and gives effective.
+-> Brings interactivity and functionality to your web pages, making them dynamic and responsive to user inputs and gives effective output.

 Powers event handling, API integrations, form validation, and DOM manipulation.